Sooby-sg/RAG-ChatBot/README.md

 were removed.
 Additionally, text columns were cleaned to remove HTML tags and unnecessary characters.

-To run the Bot, Please run the main.ipynb from scratch
+To run the Bot, Please run the main.ipynb from scratch after replacing the test OPEN AI Key to user key